 Every winter the marvellous Hôtel de Glace is built from scratch using huge blocks of ice then carved out using specialised techniques and tools from the nation’s best ice artists.

 The entire structure is made out of ice, from the walls and ceilings right through to the beds, furniture, and each room and hallway is adorned with intricate ice sculptures.

 Walking around Hôtel de Glace as a day visitor is fascinating enough, but for ultimate bragging rights book in for a night in one of the exclusive hotel rooms.

 Despite sleeping inside a building made entirely out of ice you don’t have to worry about freezing.
 Guests are given thermal mattresses and thick, 4-season sleeping bags to keep warm at night.

 Make sure you grab a pre-dinner cocktail in the ice bar beforehand, where drinks are served in glasses made of, you guessed it, ice, and guests mingle beneath the enormous ice chandelier.

+After visiting this hotel, enjoy all the highlights of Quebec City.
 Read our article of the other best things to do in Quebec City to see how else you can fill your time here without missing the other must-see Canada attractions.

 Take a Scenic Flight over Kluane National Park, Yukon